 There are many ways to classify your child’s cerebral palsy (CP) diagnosis.
 One of the most common is by the way this condition affects your son or daughter’s motor functions.

-Below, the trusted cerebral palsy attorneys at Janet, Jenner & Suggs review the different types of motor function classifications of CP along with common symptoms.
+Below, the trusted cerebral palsy attorneys at Janet, Janet & Suggs review the different types of motor function classifications of CP along with common symptoms.

 If your child is suffering from one of these types of cerebral palsy, it may have been caused by negligence during childbirth and our attorneys may be able to help you recover compensation.
 Contact us today to review your legal options.